andreiztm/SCCMdocs/sccm/core/plan-design/hierarchy/log-files.md

 |--------------|-----------------|----------------------------|
 |Change.log|Records details about WSUS server database information that has changed.|WSUS server|
 |SoftwareDistribution.log|Records details about the software updates that are synced from the configured update source to the WSUS server database.|WSUS server|

+These log files are located in the %ProgramFiles%\Update Services\LogFiles folder.